telerik/ajax-docs/controls/rotator/appearance-and-styling/create-a-custom-skin-from-an-existing-one.md

 ---
 title: Create a Custom Skin from an Existing One
-page_title: Create a Custom Skin from an Existing One | UI for ASP.NET AJAX Documentation
+page_title: Create a Custom Skin from an Existing One | RadRotator for ASP.NET AJAX Documentation
 description: Create a Custom Skin from an Existing One
 slug: rotator/appearance-and-styling/create-a-custom-skin-from-an-existing-one
 tags: create,a,custom,skin,from,an,existing,one